 The Public Works Department maintains Minto's roads, sidewalks, storm sewers, water treatment and distribution plant, and sanitary sewer collection facilities.

 The Town of Minto currently has about 35 acres of cemetery land within three main facilities.
 Minto cemeteries are located within or close by the urban centres of Palmerston, Harriston and Clifford.
-A public meeting will be held in Fall 2018 to discuss the master plan and other initiatives in Minto Cemeteries.

 Roads & Drainage